nasahapps/Material-Design-Toolbox/README.md

 bottomNavigationOrientation | enum | horizontal or vertical | horizontal
 bottomNavigationDarkTheme | boolean | | false

-You can create new tabs with their text and icon to display, then add them to the bottom nav:
+You can create new tabs with their primaryText and icon to display, then add them to the bottom nav:

 ```java
 BottomNavigationBar.Tab tab = bottomNav.newTab("Title", drawable);